For the latest release, use:

 git clone git://github.com/perseas/Pyrseas.git cd Pyrseas python setup.py install

 You will also need Python.
-Pyrseas was originally developed using Python 2 and been tested with Python 2.7, but that version will no longer be supported effective 1 Jan 2020.
-It has been ported to Python 3 and tested against versions from 3.2 through 3.7.
-Python 3 is the preferred usage and development environment.
+Pyrseas was originally developed using Python <http://www.python.org> 2 and then ported to Python 3 and tested against versions from 3.7 through 3.9.
 On Linux or *BSD, Python may already be part of your distribution or may be available as a package.
 For Windows and Mac OS please refer to the Python download page for installers and instructions.

-Pyrseas talks to the Postgres DBMS via the Psycopg2 adapter.
-Pyrseas has been tested with psycopg2 2.5 through 2.7.
-Psycopg2 is available as a package on most Linux or *BSD distributions and can also be downloaded or installed from PyPI.
+Pyrseas talks to the Postgres DBMS via the Psycopg adapter.
+Pyrseas has been tested with psycopg 3.1.
+Psycopg may be available as a package on most Linux or *BSD distributions and can also be downloaded or installed from PyPI.
 Please refer to the Psycopg download page for more details.

-If you install Pyrseas using pip (see below) and you have not already installed Psycopg2, e.g., when installing into a virtualenv environment created with --no-site-packages, you may need to have installed the Postgres and Python development packages, and a C compiler, as pip may download and attempt to build and install psycopg2 before installing Pyrseas.
+If you install Pyrseas using pip (see below) and you have not already installed Psycopg, e.g., when installing into a virtualenv environment created with --no-site-packages, you may need to have installed the Postgres and Python development packages, and a C compiler, as pip may download and attempt to build and install psycopg before installing Pyrseas.

 Pyrseas is available at the following locations:

 You can download the distribution from PyPI in gzip-compressed tar or ZIP archive format, but you can download and install it using Pip.
 See Python Installer below for details.

 PGXN provides a ZIP archive which you can download or you can download and install using the PGXN client (see PGXN Client below).